jvcleave/ofxImGui/README.md

 *Note: This support table does not take into account software emulated support for graphics APIs.*
 *Note: GL ES 1 (the fixed pipeline ES shading language) is not natively supported by the native DearImGui backend, but it works with [some dirty hacks](src/gles1CompatibilityHacks.h).*

-Older versions of ofxImGui, which come with an older DearImGui version, use a simpler backend very close to OF, probably compatible with any OF version at that time.
-Try the latest [ofxImGui legacy version 1.77](https://github.com/jvcleave/ofxImGui/tree/legacy), or try [this untested transition commit](https://github.com/jvcleave/ofxImGui/tree/05ab1311511523c63c6f22d38ee015942b9ea557) together with `OFXIMGUI_ENABLE_OF_BINDINGS` if you need ImGui 1.79 features.

 #### oF & ImGui Support Table
 New ImGui versions bring changes and new API features, sometimes depreciations.